alsgregory/FADE/docs/source/directory_overview.rst

 Directory Overview
 =================

+Firedrake and Assimilating Data using Ensembles (FADE): A toolbox of ensemble based data-assimilation algorithms for use with Firedrake.
+Code available at: `<http://www.github.com/alsgregory/FADE>`_

 The directories of FADE are set-up as below:

 - ``/``: The FADE base directory contents include a Makefile (used to run the automated tests and check for linting errors), a LICENSE file and a README.